bootchk/GimpFu-v3/readme.md

 GimpFu (the simplified Gimp plugin API for Python)  for Gimp 3 and Python3.

 Note: *The planned Gimp 3 still supports Python plugins, but using GObject Introspection.
-Gimp 3 does not plan to support GimpFu plugins without this unofficial repository.
+Gimp 3 does not plan to support GimpFu style plugins without this unofficial repository.
 If you need the certainty that a new plugin will work in Gimp 3, you should use the official machinery.*

+*GimpFu is NOT a plugin, only a Python module that other Python scripts use to make them behave as plugins.*

 # Status